iamnotalone1993/atpc/README.md

-# atpc
-Advanced Topics in Parallel Computing
+# Advanced Topics in Parallel Computing